top of page

 OLU AMODA

-“We are so pleased to introduce Olu and his work to our patrons at The Hudgens,” said Laura Ballance, executive director of the Hudgens Center.
+“We were so pleased to introduce Olu and his work to our patrons at The Hudgens,” said Laura Ballance, executive director of the Hudgens Center.
 “He is an emerging artist with a unique style, and we believe our visitors are going to truly enjoy this exhibition.”

 Amoda is a Nigerian-born sculptor, muralist, furniture designer and multimedia artist who is best known for using discarded consumer products such as rusty nails, metal plates, bolts, pipes and rods to create sculptural figures, flora and animals to highlight a variety of socio-political and cultural issues.